 Here are four major ways in which supportive braces can help reduce the negative impacts of arthritis, regardless of your age, hobbies or level of activity.

 One of the key functions of an orthopedic brace is to reduce pressure on the joint.
 An unloader knee brace, for example, is designed to decrease the weight transmitted through the affected area.
 It does this by altering the joint angle.
-It is also equipped with special hinges designed to shift the weight towards healthier and/or more robust areas.
+It is sometimes also equipped with special hinges designed to shift the weight towards healthier and/or more robust areas.
 The overall result is a reduction in the pressure and stress that normal activities put on the joint.
 Reducing pressure leads to reduced pain in the arthritic joint by allowing swelling and irritation to go down.
 There are varying unloader brace designs that are adequate for different kinds of arthritis, from mild to moderate and all the way to severe.
 Consult a doctor or physiotherapist to see which one is right for you.

 Having arthritis often means that the joints have suffered from disuse as the disease does not allow people to be active.
 An orthopedic brace for arthritis offers the support that is needed for weaker, arthritic joints and reduces pain.
 As a result, people with arthritis can use them rebuild strength in their affected joints.
 Braces can also provide support for the ligaments attached to joints.
 By so doing, they further decrease the weight transmitted through the affected joint and therefore reduces arthritic pain.
 These types of braces work well for milder cases of arthritis affecting part or all of the particular joint.